MiWCryptAnalytics/AlgoVPNGen/README.md

 ## Threat Model and Security
 The web application itself has a limited input surface area for user input, tokens and params.
-These are all validated by WTForms, which should prevent
+These are all validated by WTForms, which should prevent unsafe characters from being injected.
+Additionally, the input command is sanitized with shlex.quote().

 ## Privacy
 This tool requires access to your cloud provider access code, usually an API key or Access/Secret Key.